 - a.
 Gain a distinct advantage over his opponent. - b.
 Repeatedly assume an incorrect starting position. - c.
-Demonstrate obvious disregard for the referee's instructions or the rules. - d.
+Demonstrate obvious disregard for the referee's instructions or the rules.

 Other incorrect starting positions shall be corrected by the referee by verbal communication with the wrestler(s).

-The sequence of penalties is the same as for false starts.
+The sequence of penalties is inclusive with false starts.